How do I make a complaint?

 We will update you on a decision about your complaint.
 If we haven't made a decision yet, we will let you know how long it will take for us to make one.

-If you're not happy about the decision of your complaint, you can appeal.
+If you're not happy about the decision of your complaint, you can make an appeal.

 This means you can ask us to look at your complaint again.
 You have 1 month to do this after the decision is made.